-- a) allow the Supplier to terminate the Sub-Contract if the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; - b) require the Supplier to pay all Subcontractors in full, within 30 days of receiving a valid, undisputed invoice; and - c) allow the Buyer to publish the details of the late payment or non-payment if this 30-day limit is exceeded.

-8.3 When Sub-Contracts can be ended

-- 8.3.1 At the Buyer's request, the Supplier must terminate any Sub-Contracts in any of the following events: - there is a Change of Control of a Subcontractor which isn't preapproved by the Buyer in writing; - b) the acts or omissions of the Subcontractor have caused or materially contributed to a right of termination under Clause 14.4; - a Subcontractor or its Affiliates embarrasses or brings into disrepute or diminishes the public trust in the Buyer; - d) the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; and/or - e) the Buyer has found grounds to exclude the Subcontractor in accordance with Regulation 57 of the Public Contracts Regulations 2015.

-8.4 Competitive terms

-- 8.4.1 If the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables and that cost is reimbursable by the Buyer, then the Buyer may require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items. - 8.4.2 If the Buyer uses Clause 8.4.1 Error!
-Reference source not found. then the Charges must be reduced by an agreed amount by using the Variation Procedure.
+- a) allow the Supplier to terminate the Sub-Contract if the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; - b) require the Supplier to pay all Subcontractors in full, within 30 days of receiving a valid, undisputed invoice; and - c) allow the Buyer to publish the details of the late payment or non-payment if this 30-day limit is exceeded. - 8.3 When Sub-Contracts can be ended - 8.3.1 At the Buyer's request, the Supplier must terminate any Sub-Contracts in any of the following events: - a) there is a Change of Control of a Subcontractor which isn't pre-approved by the Buyer in writing; - b) the acts or omissions of the Subcontractor have caused or materially contributed to a right of termination under Clause 14.4; - c) a Subcontractor or its Affiliates embarrasses or brings into disrepute or diminishes the public trust in the Buyer; - the Subcontractor fails to comply with its obligations in respect of environmental, social, equality or employment Law; and/or - e) the Buyer has found grounds to exclude the Subcontractor in accordance with Regulation 57 of the Public Contracts Regulations 2015. - 8.4 Competitive terms - 8.4.1 If the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables and that cost is reimbursable by the Buyer, then the Buyer may require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items. - 8.5 Ongoing responsibility of the Supplier - 8.5.1 The Supplier is responsible for all acts and omissions of its Subcontractors and those employed or engaged by them as if they were its own. - 9.
+Rights and protection - 9.1 The Supplier warrants and represents that: - 9.1.1 it has full capacity and authority to enter into and to perform the Contract; - 9.1.2 the Contract is executed by its authorised representative;